 Team meals should include everyone

-Yes, they should include your colleagues that keep Kosher.
-Yes, they should include your vegan and vegetarian friends.
-Yes, they should include folks with nut allergies or gluten intolerance or any other less-common dietary requirement.
+Yes, team meals should include your colleagues that keep Kosher.
+Yes, team meals should include your vegan and vegetarian friends.
+Yes, team meals should include folks with nut allergies or gluten intolerance or any other less-common dietary requirement.
 Does this make ordering potentially more complicated?
 Yes, but the effort ensures everyone in your office feels welcome and like they are an equal part of the team.

 Ask directly instead of guessing about what your colleagues do, and do not, eat.
 Consider including a field about dietary needs in your employee onboarding survey or sending out a company-wide poll so you have all the information you need to menu plan upfront.
 This way, you don’t have to to single out specific individuals to understand your team members’ needs.